usegalaxy-eu/website/_events/2022-02-21-GalaxyWS_SFB.md

 - [Galaxy UI](https://usegalaxy.eu/tours/core.galaxy_ui)
 - [History Introduction](https://usegalaxy.eu/tours/core.history)

-If you have any questions, please do not hesitate to [contact us](mailto:galaxy@informatik.uni-freiburg.de)
+If you have any questions, please do not hesitate to [contact us](mailto:contact@usegalaxy.eu).

 ## Organizers